How to redesign America’s safety net

 In Louisiana and California, the Human-Centered Safety Net was used to establish one-way texting between government agencies and clients (similar to how politicians send updates to voters’ phones).
 This system was used by WIC and Medicaid to send appointment reminders and application status updates to clients; thanks to the design principles established by Code for America’s blueprint, people who opted in to get these texts had up to an 80% higher chance of staying engaged with the process and following through with appointments, according to Code for America.

 Moving forward, the team behind the Human-Centered Safety Net plans to continue using digital design and communication platforms to help millions of citizens apply quickly for government aid—in the immediate future and beyond.
-“If we can show this works during a crisis, we should build sustainability around it,” Patterson says. “[We need to] focus on how we strengthen and support those practices because economic crises hit low-income people the hardest and the longest, so any of these advances we’re placing in the short-term we need to keep for the long-term.”
+“If we can show this works during a crisis, we should build sustainability around it,” Patterson says. “[We need to] focus on how we strengthen and support those practices because economic crises hit low-income people the hardest and the longest, so any of these advances we’re placing in the short term we need to keep for the long term.”